First Friday presented by Fulton Bank

 Join us on the first Friday of each month for exhibition openings, artist studio tours, markets, and stunning views of the Delaware River.

-Opening: How Water Moves, 5 pm to 8 pm
+Opening: Adaptive Reuse by Loretta Park, 6 pm to 8 pm

-Ticketed: Art History Create and Sip, First Fridays, 7 pm – 9 pm
+Ticketed: Art Workshop, First Fridays, 7 pm – 9 pm

-Join resident artist Amy Kelly (Studio 8) for a lesson about an artist from history and then paint a work inspired by their medium.
+Join resident artist Amy Kelly (Studio 8) for a fun art workshop, learn a new skill, and then create your very own masterpiece.
 Contact Amy at 47earrings@gmail.com.
 The class is held from 7:00 p.m. to 9:00 p.m.—registration is required.
-Must be 21+ to consume alcohol.

 Open Studios